The Hunts of Bratton Fleming

 The Hunts in the seventeenth century

-Hunts who we know lived in Bratton Fleming in the 17th
+we know lived in Bratton Fleming in the 17th century.

-following are consistent with references in the two lease
+references in the two lease documents (Chelfham-1687 and

 The earliest 'John Hunt' of Bratton Fleming that we can trace was probably born in about 1595.
 His son Humphrey was baptised in 1619 but no other members of his family are recorded.
 He was recorded as a 'Church Rate Payer' in 1628, sharing a 'Justment' levy of 1s 4d with Richard Allyne.
 The same document recorded a 'Barton Justment' for Chelfham, but there is no evidence of a connection with John Hunt at that time.
 In 1641 John and his son Humphrey were both signatories of the 'Protestation Return'.
 This John Hunt died in 1668, leaving a will; unfortunately this will, and all the later John Hunt wills except the last, were destroyed by the German bombing of Exeter, and only the indexes survive.